AdobeDocs/commerce-php/src/pages/architecture/modules/dependencies.md

 ## Module install order

-Magento installs modules in the following order:
+The Commerce framework installs modules in the following order:

 1. The module serving as a dependency for another module
 1. The module dependent on it

 ## Appropriate dependencies

-Although Magento architecture favors loosely coupled software components, modules can contain dependencies upon these software components:
+Although the Commerce framework architecture favors loosely coupled software components, modules can contain dependencies upon these software components:

 *  other modules